Financing Strategies for Collaborative Care

 Accountable Care and Value-Based Purchasing Strategies

 Many large healthcare purchasers such as the Boeing Company already include clinical outcomes measures for depression in their shared savings and at risk contracts with Accountable Care Organizations (ACO).
 As a result, ACOs are learning to be outcomes-focused and learning to deliver on quality and value, not quantity of services.
-The new 2017 HEDIS depression remission and response measures are of particular interest to payers and purchasers as they continue to define and refine behavioral health outcome metrics for value-based purchasing.
+The 2018 HEDIS depression remission and response measure is of particular interest to payers and purchasers as they continue to define and refine behavioral health outcome metrics for value-based purchasing.